Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 }
 ```

-> Both achieve the same result.
+> Both attain the same result.
 But the imperative version walks through the array step-by-step, while the functional version
-> simply passes a closure to the `.contains(where: )` function that exists for every array object.
+> simply passes a closure to the `.contains(where: )` function, which exists for every array object.

 ##### Example 2
-> Consider how the following code is imperative.
-Notice that we are manipulating the values inside a mutable array called numbers,
+> Consider how the following code is __*imperative.*__ Notice that we are manipulating the values inside a mutable array called numbers,
 > and then printing to the console:

 ```Swift